peterbarkley/oars/README.md

 After cloning the repository, the package can be installed with `pip install .`

-## Use
+## Quick Start

-- See the [quick start guide](docs/source/quickstart.rst) in the documentation.
+See the [quick start guide]([docs/source/quickstart.rst](https://oars.readthedocs.io/en/latest/quickstart.html) in the documentation.
-- If you would like to run the experiments from [our paper](https://arxiv.org/pdf/2407.16159.pdf), use `pip install .[all]` and run the `paper.ipynb` notebook in the examples directory.

 ## Documentation

 You can find the [documentation](https://oars.readthedocs.io/) for this package on readthedocs.

+## Reproducibility

+If you would like to run the experiments from [our paper](https://arxiv.org/pdf/2407.16159.pdf), use `pip install .[all]` and run the `paper.ipynb` notebook in the examples directory.